MicrosoftDocs/learn/learn-pr/azure/connect-an-app-to-azure-storage/includes/9-initialize-the-storage-account-model.md

     To create and manage containers in your storage account from your .NET application, you use a `BlobContainerClient` object.
 To instantiate a `BlobContainerClient` object, you must provide the connection string to your storage account and the container name.
 The container name must be between 3 and 63 characters long and can only contain lowercase letters and the dash (-) character.
 For this application, we use the name *photos*.

-1. Add the following code to the Main section of your application to get the Azure Storage connection string and create the `BlobContainerClient` object.
+1. Add the following code to the `Main` method in your application to get the Azure Storage connection string and create the `BlobContainerClient` object.

     ```csharp
     var connectionString = configuration.GetConnectionString("StorageAccount");